nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 $20 every 3 months works out to $80 a year;
 $160 every 3 months works out to $640 a year.
 That's eight times the price.
-And people with low-paying jobs typically don't have 2½ to spend with an insurance company trying to figure out how to get $160 back down to the $20 that was offered.
+And people with low-paying jobs typically don't have 2½ hours to spend with an insurance company trying to figure out how to get $160 back down to the $20 that was offered.

-# The Facts
+# My narrative

-Part of a good investigation is sifting what's real out of the narrative you've constructed.

-## Real

-These claims appear be real, based on what
+Based on what I know,
-I've verified from at least two sources:
+there were a number of failures here.

+Here's what I've confirmed is **real**:

 * I paid $10 for a Breo Ellipta inhaler in June.
 * The Breo Ellipta inhaler now costs me $80 for a 30-day supply (one